mastamysta/chess/README.md

 # chess
-An implementation of chess to run on terminal in C
+An implementation of chess to run on terminal in C<br>
+Use ./chess to run.